crotchetycrow/ansible-controller/documentation/setup_ansible.md

 ## Setting up a playbook for nginx

 ```
-# creating a playbook to confiure Nginx web server in web machine
+# creating a playbook to configure Nginx web server in web machine
-# YAML YML file starts with three dashs ---
+# YAML YML file starts with three dashes ---
 ---

 # Where do we want to install nginx